Advancing the Common Good

 Click here to download the 2016 Community Needs Accessment

-That's why United Way's work is focused on the building blocks for a good life:
+That's why United Way's work is focused on the impact areas for a good life:

 Your contribution works to ensure children and youth achieve their potential through enrichment programs, mentoring, leadership development, career exploration, and other activities designed to help them become productive members of our community.